mpaviotti/mpaviotti.github.com/phd.markdown

 ## My Style of Supervision and What you can Expect
-As a hands-on supervisor, I am flexible in my approach.
-I can provide close supervision if needed or give you the autonomy to work independently, depending on your preference.
+As a supervisor, I take a hands-on approach with close guidance when necessary or allowing you the space to work independently, depending on what you feel most comfortable with.

-It is, however, important to understand that a PhD (in Europe) lasts for 3/4 years, therefore it is crucial that you find a topic that you are comfortable with and that **makes you tick** so that you can make constant progress.
+It is worth noting that a PhD in Europe typically spans 3 to 4 years, so it is essential to choose a topic that genuinely interests you and keeps you motivated, as this will help you maintain steady progress throughout your journey.

-What I am looking for is not someone who knows everything from the ground up, but someone who possesses the **ability and willingness to learn** new bits of mathematics and the **emotional intelligence**, **awareness** and **social capacity** to work with other people as well as being willing follow the lead of the supervisor. **Independence** is also a valuable skill and if you are willing to pursue your own ideas within these topics you are welcome to do so.
+What I am looking for is not someone who knows everything from the outset, but rather someone with the enthusiasm and capacity to learn new aspects of mathematics, coupled with the emotional intelligence and social skills to collaborate effectively with others, and the openness to follow guidance when needed.
+Independence is also highly valued, and if you are keen to pursue your own ideas within these areas, I am more than happy to support that.

-On flexible working options.
-Over the the past few years, we've discovered that remote work brings valuable flexibility and supports a more sustainable lifestyle by avoiding unnecessary travel.
-Nevertheless, as we strive to maintain flexibility and adopt online meetings when suitable, I'd like to emphasize the significance of **being physically present at the office** during working hours.
-This is because active engagement in the daily research environment not only **nurtures creativity** and **sparks new ideas**, but also plays a significant and fulfilling role in the pursuit of a PhD.
+Regarding flexible working options, we have learned over the past few years that remote work offers valuable flexibility and supports a more sustainable lifestyle by reducing unnecessary travel.
+While we continue to embrace this flexibility and use online meetings when appropriate, I encourage students  to engage with their academic environment by being present in the office during working hours.
+This is because I believe engaging actively in the research environment not only fosters creativity and the generation of new ideas but also adds a deeply fulfilling dimension to the PhD experience.

 ## The application process
 The application process goes via the School of Computing where you are required